cunctator/traceshark-resources/README.md

 # Contents

 Currently, the only thing available in this repository is:
- * A sample trace in [sample-traces/traceshark-opening-large-file.asc.xz](https://raw.githubusercontent.com/cunctator/traceshark-resources/master/sample-traces/traceshark-opening-large-file.asc.xz).
-This sample trace was obtained with perf when opening a large, circa 1.5GB, trace with traceshark.
+ * Four sample traces in [sample-traces2](https://github.com/cunctator/traceshark-resources/tree/master/sample-traces2).
+These sample traces were obtained with perf when opening a large, circa 2GB, trace with traceshark.
+ * A [README.txt](https://raw.githubusercontent.com/cunctator/traceshark-resources/master/sample-traces2/README.txt) that describes the traces.
- * A [screenshot](https://raw.githubusercontent.com/cunctator/traceshark-resources/master/sample-traces/traceshark-opening-large-file.png) of how it would/could/should look like.
+ * There is a screenshot for each trace, to show what it is supposed to look like.

 # How to use

-You only need to unpack the file like this:
+You only need to unpack the files ending with .asc.xz like this:
 ```
-xz -dc sample-traces/traceshark-opening-large-file.asc.xz > sample-traces/traceshark-opening-large-file.asc
+xz -dc xz -dc file_to_open_with_traceshark.asc.xz > file_to_open_with_traceshark.asc
 ```

 The output file is the one that you open with traceshark.
 For more info about how to use traceshark, see the traceshark repository: